Trying hard to reduce weight, but can’t curb your hunger? It is all part of the work of Ghrelin, better known as the hunger hormone.

-What Are the Functions of Ghrelin?
+What are the functions of ghrelin?

 It also stimulates the release of growth hormone from the pituitary gland, which, unlike ghrelin itself, breaks down fat tissue and causes the build-up of muscle.

-What Are the Advantages of the Ghrelin Hormone?
+What are the advantages of the ghrelin hormone?

 Having a controlled level of the Ghrelin hormone can have many advantages